saifoff/Colorectal_segcal/README.md

-# Colorectal_segcal
-# Histopathology Image Segmentation with EBHI-Seg Dataset
+# Histopathology Image Segmentation and Classification with EBHI-Seg Dataset

 ## Overview